matiaspakua/tech.notes.io/pages/agile_and_scrum.md

 ### Standar fixes

-1. **Energize sleepy standups**: if a daily standup runs more than 15 minutes, is a status meeting: Avoid this.
-The standup meeting needs to be focused on the team, the work to do and if there is a block.
+1. **Energize sleepy stand-ups**: if a daily stand-up runs more than 15 minutes, is a status meeting: Avoid this.
+The stand-up meeting needs to be focused on the team, the work to do and if there is a block.
 2. **Avoid negative retrospectives**: the world of work is not perfect, the people are not perfect, so focus on what can the team change to improve their day-a-day life.
 That's what matters.
 3. **Fill empty product review (demos)**: ensure that the people in the review cares about the review and give real feedback, otherwise it is very de-motivating to show something that nobody cares about.
-4. **To be agile, start being very structured**: Aa well-defined process or methodology can provide a structured approach for teams to apply agile practices, identify and address process gaps or bottlenecks, and ensure everyone is aligned on goals, roles, and responsibilities.
+4. **To be agile, start being very structured**: A well-defined process or methodology can provide a structured approach for teams to apply agile practices, identify and address process gaps or bottlenecks, and ensure everyone is aligned on goals, roles, and responsibilities.
 Additionally, a well-defined process can also help teams to measure progress and identify areas for improvement.
 It is important to note that while a well-defined process or methodology can be beneficial for agile adoption, it should not be viewed as a rigid set of rules.
 Teams should remain flexible and adapt their approach as needed to deliver value to customers and achieve their goals.
 So my best advice to start with agile is to run the framework that you chose as they were intended, then after lots of practice, improve.
 5. **Fix variable velocity**:  examine user stories, to be clear, complete and make sense and then understand clearly which is the deliverable for the end of the sprint.
 6. **Write useful user stories**: understand clearly the template of a user story, the intent and with clear idea that a user story is not a project requirement.
 7. **Avoid poor planning and improve bad estimates**: keep everybody involved and trained on the chosen technique, create a space of safety for the team to estimate without any penalization.
 Learn from the past.